tonyskidmore/ado-vmss-simple-demo/README.md

 ````

-This should have created the resources mentioned in the overview and you can now go ahead and initialize the `demo-azure-devops-vmss` repo in Repos and create a Starter pipeline in Pipelines.
+This should have created the resources mentioned in the overview and you can now go ahead and open up the `demo-azure-devops-vmss` project and initialize the `demo-azure-devops-vmss` repo in Repos and create a Starter pipeline in Pipelines.
 The below is an updated example using the `demo-azure-devops-vmss` pool name created by this example.

 ````yaml